The Crown (TV series): Filming

 Replica coronation gown of Elizabeth II and wedding suit of Prince Philip used in the series.

+Replica wedding gown, worn by Claire Foy, in exhibition at the V&A museum (June 2025).

 An estimated 25% of the first season was filmed at Elstree Studios in Borehamwood, Hertfordshire, with the remainder filmed on location, altogether taking 152 days.
 Sets for private quarters, the interior of a private jet, the cabinet room, and the exterior of 10 Downing Street were built at Elstree Studios.
 At the same time, Lancaster House, Wrotham Park, and Wilton House were used to double as Buckingham Palace.
 Ely Cathedral and Winchester Cathedral stood in for Westminster Abbey, while locations in South Africa doubled as Kenya.
 Additional locations in the UK included Belvoir Castle, Waddesdon Manor, Eltham Palace, the Royal Naval College, Goldsmiths' Hall, Shoreham Airport, New Slains Castle, Balmoral Castle, Cruden Bay, Lyceum Theatre, Loseley Park, Hatfield House, The Historic Dockyard Chatham, Southwark Cathedral, Ardverikie House, Englefield House, Wellington College, the Great Central Railway and the Glenfeshie Estate.

 Filming for the second season began in early October 2016.
 Each episode of the first two seasons would shoot for about 22 days with each costing about £5 million to produce.
 The third season began filming in July 2018 and concluded in February 2019.
 The fourth season began filming in August 2019 and wrapped in March 2020.
 Shooting locations used to double foreign settings included Manchester (as New York City), Málaga and Almería (as Sydney and other Australian settings), as well as Atlanterra, Cádiz (as Mustique).

 The filming of the fifth season began in July 2021.
 The year break in filming between the end of season four and the start of season five was built into the series's production schedule.
 It was not related to the COVID-19 pandemic.
 On 16 February 2022, items previously used in the series's production worth £150,000 were stolen from three vehicles, most of which were described as having "limited value for resale" but "are valuable as pieces to the UK film industry".
 Locations featured in series five included Cobham Hall, which doubled as Eton College, and the Historic Dockyard at Chatham, both in Kent.
 Filming for the sixth season began in August 2022, but Morgan noted he expected it to stop for a period of time in September following the death of Elizabeth II "out of respect".
 In October 2022, it was reported that the events just before and right after the death of Diana, Princess of Wales in Paris would be filmed for season six.